Family Educational Rights and Privacy Act (FERPA)

 - U.S. Department of Education - Family Educational Rights and Privacy Act (FERPA): FERPA interpretations by U.S. Department of Education

-- GPO U.S. Government Publishing Office - Family Educational Rights and Privacy Act (FERPA): Copy of 34 CFR, Part 99, Family Education Rights and Privacy
+- GPO U.S. Government Publishing Office - Family Educational Rights and Privacy Act (FERPA): Electronic Code of Federal Regulations version of Part 99 - Family Education Rights and Privacy